Jean-Marie Calès

-Jean-Marie Calès (/fr/; 13 October 1757 – 13 April 1834) was a French physician and left-wing politician amid the French Revolution.
+Jean-Marie Calès (/fr/; 13 October 1757 – 13 April 1834) was a French medical doctor and left-wing politician amid the French Revolution.
 He was born in Cessales, Haute-Garonne and died in Liège, Belgium.

 Biography

 Jean-Marie Calès was a deputy of Haute-Garonne at the two first republican assemblies in French history, the National Convention from 1792 to 1795 and the Council of Five Hundred from 1795 to 1798, and a member as well of the Committee of General Security in 1795.
 He was also appointed Representative on mission by the Convention between 1793 and 1795 and sent to the départements of Ardennes, of Côte D'Or and of Doubs.
 He retired from political life in 1798, before being banned from the French territory as regicide under the Restoration of monarchy in 1816.

 Although having voted for the death of King Louis XVI, the representative of the Mountain Calès was however a moderate revolutionary.
 Nourished by the renovating ideas characterizing the pre-revolutionary Age of Enlightenment, he did not support any of the radical measures taken during the Reign of Terror and even pronounced himself against Robespierre during the events of the 9 Thermidor.
 His parliamentary activity was particularly characterized by his reforming vision of society and of the institutions, which was particularly reflected in his innovative proposals on the future constitutions (Constitution of Year I and Constitution of Year III), on public education and on the place of women in the new society.
 As a Representative on mission, he was also very effective in the administrative work of organization, logistics, law enforcement and industrial development in the regions.
 Until his last hours, he never betrayed his republican and humanist ideals and maintained a constant hostility towards the scornful nobility and the obscurantist clergy, as well as a fine understanding of the difficulties of the people.
 His republican heritage will be preserved throughout the whole 19th century in Haute-Garonne through the political work of his nephew Godefroy Calès, then of his grand-nephew Jean-Jules-Godefroy Calès, both Republicans representatives at the National Assemblies of 1848 and from 1885.

 He married, in October 1793, Marie-Sylphide Anne Poupardin (widow of Gabriel-Étienne Poupardin du Rivage d'Orléans), born Chardron, in Sedan in 1768 and deceased in 1828 in Liège, in exile alongside her husband Calès, with whom she had no children.